ibm-cloud-docs/mas-ms/architecture.md

 # Architecture

-Maximo Application Suite (MAS) is a feature rich suite of application delivered using the key IBM and Red Hat technologies.
-The MAS Managed Service delivers this functionality on the IBM Cloud.
+Maximo Application Suite (MAS) is a feature rich suite of application delivered using key IBM and Red Hat technologies.
+The MAS Managed Service (MS) delivers this functionality on the IBM Cloud.

 The current IBM Cloud data centers being leveraged for MAS-MS are: